We explore and design intelligent technologies to support human to have a meaningful life at individual, dyadic, and group level.

 Example projects:

-Understanding the varying timings of LLM usage in AI-assisted ideation (ongoing research led by Peinuan Qin from AI4SG Lab at the National University of Singapore; To appear in CHI'25)
+Understanding the varying timings of LLM usage in AI-assisted ideation (ongoing research led by Peinuan Qin from AI4SG Lab at the National University of Singapore; CHI'25)

 Understanding the impact of opinionated-chatbot on subsequent interpersonal online discussion (ongoing research led by Tianqi Song from AI4SG Lab at the National University of Singapore)